 Right Tool, Wrong Data: Moisture Meter Mistakes

-There are two basic types of wood moisture meters: pin and pinless.
+There are two basic types of wood moisture meters: pin-style and pin-less.

 Pin-style meters make use of two narrow metal probes that are inserted into the wood product you are testing.
 An electrical signal is passed between the tips of the two probes and the resistance measurement is then interpreted into a moisture level content that is read on the meter.
 Large hammer probes can be attached to a hand meter for deeper measurements as the probes are driven in by force, or shorter pins are most commonly pushed in by hand.